MoEssamKhattab/Voice-codecs/README.md

 </figure>

-We can see that the line code properly matches the output bit stream of the quantizer.
+We can see that the line code properly matches the the quantizer output bit stream.

 ---